myoshi2891/MasterModernReact_NextJs/README_next_action.md

 export OPENAI_API_KEY="sk-..."   # if you prefer API key
 ```

+> Security note: avoid exporting secrets directly in the shell (they can land in history/logs).
+Prefer a `.env` file or a secrets manager, never commit `.env`, and clear shell history if you previously exported a key.

 > Why this matters here: your repo pins Node 20.19 and includes testing libs we’ll target (Vitest, Playwright). ([GitHub][1])

 ---